/

 Arguments for issuing a digital euro

 In addition to supporting digitalisation, there are several arguments in favour of issuing a digital euro.
-If demand for cash in the euro area was to decline markedly, it could lead to a shift towards the use of (private) digital payment solutions.
+If the use of cash for payments declines significantly, this could mean greater dependence on (private) digital payment solutions.
 A digital euro would serve as an additional form of payment, offering greater safety since it would be issued by the central bank, whose claims are risk-free.
 It would not replace cash, but it would be issued as a complement to cash, facilitating its use in the digital world.

-A digital euro would also address the growing popularity of cryptoassets and stablecoins, as well as the rapid development of central bank digital currencies in third countries, which could become alternatives for everyday payments in the euro area.
-In such circumstances, European central bank digital currency would help preserve European financial sovereignty and stability.
+A digital euro would also address the growing popularity of cryptoassets, including stablecoins, as well as the rapid development of central bank digital currencies in third countries, which could become alternatives for everyday payments in the euro area.
+In such circumstances, European central bank digital currency would help preserve European strategic sovereignty and stability also in the digital age.

 The possibility of issuing its own central bank digital currency is also important for the Eurosystem in maintaining the international role of the euro, particularly if people outside the euro area were given access to a digital euro.